Greek ethnicity: Legal situation

 Greek citizenship law includes aspects that take into account the expansion of the Greek people abroad as well.
-For example, Greece is one of the very few countries, along with Israel, that derives the ethnicity of its people and the right to acquire citizenship from a single grandparent.
+For example, Greece is one of the very few countries, along with Italy, that derives the ethnicity of its people and the right to acquire citizenship from a single grandparent.
 This means that anyone who has a grandmother or grandfather who was born as a Greek in Greece is an ethnic Greek and can apply for citizenship, even if their own parents never exercised this right.
 The concept of Greek ethnicity documents is rooted is this broader context.

 The next generations of Greeks not losing a sense for their Greek ethnicity is one central goal of documenting officially the status as an ethnic Greek, a concept that Greece shares with other countries with a large diaspora like Israel, Armenia, Poland and many eastern European and Balkan states.
 Being of Greek descent is considered a serious matter with many Greek missions abroad offer consular protection not only to citizens but also to ethnic Greeks ("people of Greek descent").